Absent tryouts, NFL hopefuls from Minnesota look for options to lost dreams

 Route work on the field is supplemented by brief studies of the Panthers' playbook.
 With the two brothers living together again, Shane said he is learning from Brandon's virtual Panthers meetings as they install a new offense under first-year head coach Matt Rhule.

-“I’ve been peaking over his shoulder and learning the different routes and different terminology,” Zylstra said.
-“Learning a lot about defenses.
-Prepare myself as much as I can.”
+"I've been peeking over his shoulder and learning the different routes and different terminology," Zylstra said.
+"Learning a lot about defenses.
+Prepare myself as much as I can."

 Staying hopeful

-“It’s kind of tough situation for me,” said Erdmann, a former Rosemount standout.
-“We got the virtual pro day in, but a lot of the feedback that’s come back from teams to me and my agent is that, ‘Well, because he’s a D-III guy, we have to see him in person.’ ”
+"It's kind of tough situation for me," said Erdmann, a former Rosemount standout.
+"We got the virtual pro day in, but a lot of the feedback that's come back from teams to me and my agent [IFA] is that, 'Well, because he's a D-III guy, we have to see him in person.'"

 After a December ankle injury, Erdmann said he's healthy and training virtually with Ryan Englebert of ETS Sports Performance, where Thielen — also represented by IFA — has an ownership stake.